S. Jaishankar: Diplomatic career (1979–2018)

 After joining the IFS in 1977, Jaishankar served as third secretary and second secretary in the Indian mission to the Soviet Union in Moscow from 1979 to 1981.
 He returned to New Delhi, where he worked as a special assistant to diplomat Gopalaswami Parthasarathy and as undersecretary in the Americas division of India's ministry of external affairs, dealing with United States.
-He was part of the team that resolved the dispute over the supply of US nuclear fuel to the Tarapur Power Stations in India.
+He was part of the team that resolved the dispute over the supply of US nuclear fuel to the Tarapur Power Station in India.
 From 1985 to 1988, he was the first secretary at the Indian embassy in Washington, D.C.

 From 1988 to 1990, he served in Sri Lanka as first secretary and political adviser to the Indian Peacekeeping Force (IPKF).
 From 1990 to 1993, he was counsellor (commercial) at the Indian mission in Budapest.
 Returning to New Delhi, he served as director (East Europe) in the ministry of external affairs and as press secretary and speechwriter for Shankar Dayal Sharma, then president of India.

 Jaishankar was then deputy chief of mission at the Indian embassy in Tokyo from 1996 to 2000.
 This period saw a downturn in India–Japan relations following India's Pokhran-II nuclear tests as well as a recovery after a visit to India by then Japanese prime minister Yoshiro Mori.
 Jaishankar is reported to have helped introduce future Japanese prime minister Shinzō Abe to Manmohan Singh.
 In 2000, he was appointed India's ambassador to the Czech Republic.

 From 2004 to 2007, Jaishankar was joint secretary (Americas) at the ministry of external affairs in New Delhi.
 In this capacity, he was involved in negotiating the India–United States Civil Nuclear Agreement and improving defence cooperation, including during relief operations following the 2004 Indian Ocean tsunami.
 Jaishankar was also involved with the conclusion of the 2005 New Defense Framework and the Open Skies Agreement, and he was associated with the launch of the India–United States Energy Dialogue, the India-United States Economic Dialogue, and the India-United States CEO's Forum.
 In 2006–2007, Jaishankar led the Indian team during the negotiations on the 123 Agreement with the United States.
 He also represented the Indian government at the Carnegie Endowment International Non-proliferation Conference in June 2007.

 Jaishankar was one of those considered for the post of India's foreign secretary in 2013 but lost out to Sujatha Singh, who became the third woman to serve in the post.